Empire Falls: Miniseries adaptation

 The novel was adapted as an eponymous, two part mini-series that aired on HBO in 2005, produced by Marc E. Platt, and starring Ed Harris, Helen Hunt, Philip Seymour Hoffman, Dennis Farina, Joanne Woodward, and Paul Newman (in his last live action role).
-At the author's suggestion, much of it was filmed in 10 towns in Maine, including Kennebunkport, Skowhegan, Winslow, and Waterville in Maine.
-The church being painted in several scenes, is on Water Street, in Waterville.
-The film won a Golden Globe for Best Mini-Series Made for Television in 2006; Paul Newman won a Golden Globe, a Primetime Emmy Award, a Screen Actors Guild Award and further recognitions as best Supporting Actor in a Mini-series.
+At Russo's suggestion, much of it was filmed in 10 towns in Maine, including Kennebunkport, Skowhegan, Winslow, and Waterville in Maine.

-Empire Grill

 During the filming of the Empire Falls miniseries, a pizza parlor in downtown Skowhegan, Maine, was transformed into a greasy spoon diner called Empire Grill.
-The establishment closed six years later, due to a depressed local economy.
-In 2011, a Thai restaurant opened in the space.
+The establishment remained open under the Empire Grille name but closed six years later, due to a depressed local economy.
+The film won a Golden Globe for Best Mini-Series Made for Television in 2006.
+Paul Newman won a Golden Globe, a Primetime Emmy Award, a Screen Actors Guild Award and further recognitions as best Supporting Actor in a Mini-series.